“Don’t surrender your loneliness so quickly. Let it cut more deep. Let it ferment and season you…” – Hafiz

 Sometimes loneliness comes to visit us when we are surrounded by people, in a relationship, and/or scrolling through the social media posts of 1,000+ of our “friends”.
 In my experience, this type of loneliness is a result of being alienated from ourselves.
 We are not experiencing the richness of life.
 We have left the building.

 There is a Zen quote that says, “A picture of a rice cake cannot satisfy hunger.”
 In other words, living life glued to our phones, saying things that others want to hear, or being lost in our thoughts leave us feeling hungry, empty, and alone.
 If you are experiencing this type of loneliness, stop whatever you are doing, and come back to yourself.
-Meditate.
+Meditate with the practice below.
 Unplug.
 Exercise.
 Have an honest talk with a friend or a date with your journal.
 Your loneliness is a sign of your life calling out to you.
 Answer it.
 Come home.

 We are deeply interconnected to one another.
 We breathe the same air, influence one another’s moods, and are made up of the same raw materials.
 Loneliness is a difficult mind state, but practicing these hacks whenever we feel lonely brings us back to ourselves, to our hearts, and to the interconnected present moment that holds it all.
 This is how we let loneliness “season” us, emerging more tender and open-hearted on the other side.